davelunt/NemaTree/README.md

 1. Perform quality control on the sequences
 2. Align the sequences to the reference alignment
-4. Build a maximum likelihood tree
+3. Build a maximum likelihood tree
-5. Generate a tree image as an html file
+4. Generate a tree image (html, png, svg) file

 ## Set up the workflow